 Management makes judgments in determining the extent and frequency of independent appraisals and establishing an internal valuation model to measure fair value of investment properties.
+With respect to properties under development, management makes judgments to determine the reliability of fair value of investment properties undergoing development and the related costs included in the property value as well as identifying the point at which substantial completion of the property occurs.
 The Trust also undertakes capital improvements and upgrades and management applies judgement in determining the costs to be capitalized to investment properties.